Updated: 4/18/2022 | April 18th, 2022

 Barcelona is one of the most popular cities in all of Europe.
-It has medieval neighborhoods, fairytale architecture (¡hola, Gaudí!), incredible restaurants, world-class art museums, and a vibrant city life all hugged up against the azure Mediterranean Sea.
+It has medieval neighborhoods, fairytale architecture (¡hola, Gaudí!), incredible restaurants, world-class art museums, and a vibrant urban life, all hugging up against the azure Mediterranean Sea.
+I have loved it since I first visited as a backpacker in 2006.

 Today, Barcelona is the capital of the autonomous Catalonia region (which has sought separation from Spain on numerous occasions) and is the second most populous city in the country.
-I have loved the city since I first visited as a backpacker in 2006.
-It lived up to all the expectations I had and subsequent visits on endeared the city to me.

 Where to Stay for Nightlife: La Barceloneta